Amanbhardwaj4748/Car_Resale_data_analysis/README.md

 		WHEN make_year>2020 THEN 'Newer Cars'
 		ELSE 'Older Cars'
 		END;

-/*12.
-How does mileage affect car price?
+## 12.How does mileage affect car price?
-13. At what mileage range does price drop sharply?
-14. Which makers retain higher prices even at high mileage? */

---12.How does mileage affect car price?--
 SELECT * FROM cars;
 SELECT
 	CASE